 - FBI returns documents taken in Wastewater Treatment Plant raid to the city of Terre Haute

-- Volunteers help clean up after busy weekend in Downtown Terre Haute
+- Volunteers work to clean up Darwin Road in West Terre Haute